syncfusion-content/uwp-docs/uwp/Pivot-Grid/Relational/State-Persistence.md

 # State Persistence in UWP Pivot Grid

-The SfPivotGrid supports maintaining the collapsed and expanded state of the corresponding pivot item when it gets changed.
-This can be achieved by enabling the `StatePersistenceEnabled` property in the SfPivotGrid control.
+The Pivot Grid supports maintaining the collapsed and expanded state of the corresponding pivot item when it gets changed.
+This can be achieved by enabling the `StatePersistenceEnabled` property in the Pivot Grid control.
 Refer to the following code snippet to enable the state persistence.

 {% tabs %}